Vancouver is an amazing city, attracting people from across Canada and around the world.

 But despite all the construction happening around us, everyone but the very wealthy is finding it harder and harder to find affordable housing.

-As your mayor, housing affordability will be my number one priority.
+As your mayor, housing affordability is my number one priority.

 My entire academic and professional career has focussed on cities and housing.
 I’ve worked in the City of Vancouver planning department.
 My PhD from the London School of Economics was about cities.
 I’ve written books and taught about cities as an SFU professor.
 I’ve provided policy advice to municipal, provincial, and national governments and the United Nations.